Proving The Square Root of 2 is Irrational

 This is a proof by contradiction.
 And yet, this is not a proof by contradiction.
 See what we did there?

-We will start out with the assumption that is rational.
+We'll start out with the assumption that is rational.
 This means the statement (*) below has to be true.
 We'll then show that our assumption also implies the statement (*) has to be false.
 Since no statement can be both true and false, we must have made a bad assumption to start out with.
 This means can't be rational after all.
 Ready for us to prove ourselves wrong?
 Here we go...

 Guts of the proof: